nesl/multimodal-bind/README.md

 python3 main_baseline2_separate_autoencoder.py --dataset train_B // Trains the mag encoder
 ```

-This will generate two folders under train/save_baseline1 where the weights are stored
+This will generate two folders under `train/save_baseline1` where the weights are stored

-*Evaluation*
+**Evaluation**

-We evaluate by running the following code `python3 main_fuse_sup_baseline1.py`
+We evaluate by running the following code `python3 main_fuse_sup_baseline1.py`, which will automatically load the pretrained weights and fine-tune on dataset C, while also performing validation on the test dataset

+Results are saved under `evaluation/save_train_C/label_216/baseline1/results/test_accuracy.txt`